About our staff:

 Responsible for the overall operation of the Human Resources Department; affirmative action and sexual harassment officer; uniform complaint officer; contract management; grievances; collective bargaining; employee discipline; new employee recruitment and selection; new teacher training; Peer Assistance and Review; Student Teacher program

-His current responsibilities include overseeing all business services for the district, management of the district’s Budget & Fiscal Services, Internal Audit, Purchasing, Warehousing, Reprographics, Child Nutrition, Facilities, Maintenance, Operations, Transportation and Risk Management functions.
+The CBO’s current responsibilities include overseeing all business services for the district: management of the district’s Budget & Fiscal Services, Internal Auditing, Purchasing, Payroll, Insurance, Risk Management and Student Information Systems functions.

 Charlene Aquino provides executive administrative support to the Superintendent and Board of Education.
 She is responsible for District-wide communications including management of the district website and supports the Superintendent in maintaining good public relations.
 Ms. Aquino handles formal complaints, public records requests, maintains board policies and the Guide for Parents and Students.
 She manages all coordination of Board of Education agendas and minutes and maintains cloud-based board management service which houses Government Agendas, Minutes, and Board Policies.